-There is a dedicated fitness instructor post for 8 hours per week providing group and individual work and health programmes.
+There is a dedicated fitness instructor for 8 hours per week providing group and individual work and health programmes.
 Health rambles are on a regular basis and access to swimming and other exercise activities are supported in the community.
 Onward referral and signposting is based on individual recovery goals.
 The OT is an accredited yoga instructor and can provide lessons on a case-by-case basis if time allows, with reference to trauma-informed principles.
 The hospital has a gym that can be accessed by patients at any time with support workers.

 There is a dedicated complementary therapist employed who provides massage, reiki, reflexology, hot stone massage, support with self-care and emotional freedom techniques which can support both physical and emotional health.

-The sensory room space is available for use by patients at any time when but especially when they are experiencing trouble managing their distress.
+The sensory room space is available for use by patients at any time but especially when they are experiencing trouble managing their distress.
 The space has climate control and a variety of resources to meet the needs of patients with different sensory profiles.